icaoberg/twitter-projects/README.md

 ### tweet.py

 Simple dumb script that posts tweets a string.

+For example running

 ```
 python tweet.py "Trying to post from terminal... did it work?"
 ```

+should produce a post like this

 ![Example](https://raw.githubusercontent.com/icaoberg/twitter-projects/master/images/example-tweet-text.png)